 Strategy Development and Deployment

-Whether it is a macro corporate strategy or one that is specific to a function, operation, or business unit it is wise to start by analyzing the current state, outline SWOT analysis, examine the market and competitive environment, anticipate changes in the market or industry, and draw a path to a future state.
+Whether it is a macro corporate strategy or one that is specific to a function, operation, or business unit it is wise to start by analyzing the current state, outlining SWOT analysis, examining the market and competitive environment, anticipating changes in the market or industry, and drawing a path to a future state.

-Many strategies fail because of they are not clearly defined, open to interpretation, have incorrect assumptions, not inclusive of different functions or operations, rely on unproven technology, and lack a customer-centric approach.
+Many strategies fail because they may not be clearly defined, open to interpretation, have incorrect assumptions, not inclusive of different functions or operations, rely on unproven technology, and lack a customer-centric approach.
 They may also set up unrealistic expectations and under estimate the efforts and resources required.

 A strategic architecture outlines a number of initiatives and changes needed to move the organization from a current state to better future state.
 Components required to form a successful strategy should include elements related to people, process, technology, and data.

 If you are seeking a winning strategy, redefine your current strategy, or even recast your strategic plans then you can relay on sayAplus which has a track record in setting up and reshaping successful business strategies.